tanchongmin/taskgen/README.md

-# TaskGen v0.0.8
+# TaskGen v1.0.0
 ### A Task-based agentic framework building on StrictJSON outputs by LLM agents
 - Related Repositories: StrictJSON (https://github.com/tanchongmin/strictjson)

 ### Creator's Preamble
-Happy to share that the task-based agentic framework I have been working on for three weeks - TaskGen - is complete!
+Happy to share that the task-based agentic framework I have been working on - TaskGen - is largely complete!

 Noteable features include:
 - Splitting of Tasks into subtasks for bite-sized solutions for each subtask